The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: A Riccati equation associated to and inequalities

 where the equality is verified for a ``thick shell Roche model'' described in Section {\rm \ref{roche}} equation {\rm (\ref{limgm})}, which do not satisfy hypothesis {\rm(\ref{innerrho2})}.
-So, for given values of $m=m_1+m_2$, $\Io$, and $R$ the value of $\gm/\gm_\Irm$ is minimum for the Roche model that consists of a point at the origin with mass $m_1=[1-(R_\Irm/R)^2]m$ and a surrounding homogeneous layer with mass $m_2=(R_\Irm/R)^2m$. \end{theorem} \bproof In the following we will assume that $\rho$ is $C^2$.
+So, the value of $\gm/\gm_\Irm$ is minimum for the Roche model that consists of a point at the origin with mass $m_0=[1-(R_\Irm/R)^2]m$ and a surrounding homogeneous layer with mass $m_1=(R_\Irm/R)^2m$. \end{theorem} \bproof In the following we will assume that $\rho$ is $C^2$.
 The same regularization argument presented in Section \ref{regularization} implies that the theorem holds for discontinuous densities as those in hypothesis (\ref{innerrho2}).

 Equation (\ref{v1}) implies that inequality (\ref{gmlow}) holds if, and only if,

 In order to estimate $v(R)$, we multiply equation (\ref{v2}) by $r^5\ov \rho(r)$ and integrate its left hand side by parts